CptNewton/Meta-Front-End-Developer-Professional-Certificate/Introduction to Front-End Development/Get started with web development/Core internet technologies/Developer tools/README.md

 ### As a developer, there are several web browser developer tools available to you.
 For example, there is a console tab that outputs JavaScript logs and errors from a web application.
 Which of the following statements are true?
-Choose all that apply.

 - [x] The Sources tab shows all content resolved for the current page. <br>
       That's correct!
 The Sources tab includes HTML, CSS, JavaScript, images and videos.